eea/rdfexport/README.txt

 -p command line option.

-The database connection properties are provided by a properties file that we call below as "database connection properties file".
+The database connection properties are provided by a properties file with the reserved keys: db.database=jdbc:access:/ db.driver=com.hxtt.sql.access.AccessDriver db.password=databaspassword db.templateFilePath=file_path.mdb

 The RDF output file is specified with the -o option.
 If it's not given, standard output is used.

-If the database is a MS-Access file (aka MDB file) or a dBase (aka DBF) directory, then it can be provided with the -m command line option.
+If the database is a MS-Access file (aka MDB file) or a dBase (aka DBF) directory, then it can be provided with the -T command line option.
-Aletrnatively, it can be provided through the full JDBC connection URL in database connection properties file.
+Aletrnatively, it can be provided through the full JDBC connection URL in database connection properties file or as property db.templateFilePath.

 Note that the DBF driver needs a directory name, and it then looks for DBF files in it.
 Those are then seen as tables.
 You therefore specify the folder-